b-open-io/bitcoin-auth/README.md

 ## Features

 * **Auth Token Generation & Verification**: Easy-to-use functions for generating and verifying `X-Auth-Token` headers.
-* **Dual Cryptographic Modes**: Supports legacy 'bsm' and modern 'bsv' [(BRC-77)](https://github.com/bitcoin-sv/BRCs/blob/master/peer-to-peer/0077.md) signing modes.
+* **Dual Cryptographic Modes**: Supports classic 'bsm' and modern 'bsv' [(BRC-77)](https://github.com/bitcoin-sv/BRCs/blob/master/peer-to-peer/0077.md) signing modes.
-* **Flexible payload support**: Supports binary encoded data for request bodies, and
 * **Zero Direct Dependencies**: Peer dependency of `@bsv/sdk` which itself has zero dependecies.

 ## Usage Details

-Authentication involves creating a token from the request path, a timestamp, and optionally, the SHA256 hash of the request body.
+Authentication involves creating a token from the request path, a timestamp, and when a body is part of the request you also sign the SHA256 hash of the request body.
 Two cryptographic modes are supported:

-* Legacy 'bsm' mode.
+* Classic 'bsm' mode uses [Bitcoin Signed Message](https://en.bitcoin.it/wiki/Message_signing)
 * Modern 'bsv' mode compliant with [BRC-77](https://github.com/bitcoin-sv/BRCs/blob/master/peer-to-peer/0077.md).

 ### Token Generation